munawwerali/well-being/README.md

 ```

 #### Manual uninstall
-Open up the program files folder and delete the Sandman folder.
+Open up the program files folder and delete the Well-Being folder.

-## Reviews Of Sandman
+## Reviews Of Well-Being

 <a href="http://www.addictivetips.com/windows-tips/get-bed-time-alerts-based/">Addictive Tips Review</a>